m13253/VxWireguard-Generator/Readme.md

 ## Routing protocol

-Now you have all your nodes on the save virtual Ethernet.
+Now you have all your nodes on the same virtual Ethernet.

 You may run routing protocol designed for mesh networks (e.g.
 [Babel](https://github.com/jech/babeld), EIGRP) on interface `vwg-meshvpn` to